slimgroup/Tao.jl/docs/src/quickstart.md

 ## Gradient Computation

-!!! note "Limited AD support"
+!!! warning "Limited AD support"
     Current support only provided for Zygote.jl

 Make sure to include an AD package in your environment